NorfairKing/centjes/README.md

   Banks and Brokers are notoriously terrible at getting currency conversions correct.

+## Goals

+* Make it easy to file tax declarations.
+* Automate as much as possible.
+* Make it hard to make mistakes.

 ## A ledger language as a compiler target

 TODO